Wedge Sampling: Efficient Tensor Completion with Nearly-Linear Sample Complexity: Introduction

 \subsection{Our approach}

 We introduce a new sampling scheme, termed \emph{Wedge Sampling}, which we argue provides a more natural way to sample low-rank tensors than uniform entry sampling and enables polynomial-time algorithms for tensor completion.
+The model is relevant when the data-collection mechanism can query or aggregate paired entries sharing a common mode index, for instance by collecting matched measurements along tensor fibers or two observations from a common context.

 \paragraph{Failure of uniform entry sampling below $n^{k/2}$} Consider the case $k=3$.
 We give a random-graph perspective explaining why polynomial-time methods based on tensor unfolding cannot succeed below the $n^{3/2}$ sample scale for recovering a low-rank order-$3$ tensor $T$.
 After unfolding, we obtain a long matrix $A \in \mathbb{R}^{n \times n^2}$ of low rank.
 Many efficient approaches reduce tensor completion to estimating the left singular subspace of $A$, equivalently, the leading eigenspace of $AA^\top$ from a subsampled version $\tilde A$ in which each entry is observed independently with probability $p$.
 Define the hollowed matrix $B=\tilde A \tilde A^\top-\mathrm{Diag}(\tilde A \tilde A^\top)$, then for $i\not=j$, When $p$ is small, the diagonal entries of $\tilde A\tilde A^\top$ can dominate its spectrum, and must therefore be shrunk or removed \citep{lounici2014high, montanari.sun_2018_spectral,cai2022nonconvex}.